hsinyenwu/ggRibo/README.md

 install_github("hsinyenwu/ggRibo")
 ```
 #### Load RNA-seq, Ribo-seq and annotation files
+1. For preparing your Ribo-seq reads for ggRibo, see [Here](https://github.com/hsinyenwu/ggRibo/blob/v2025.1.25/README_a0_preparing_Ribo-seq_for_ggRibo.md).
+2. RNA-seq files are just the bam files.
+3. The FASTA and gtf/gff files are just the files you used to map the RNA-seq and Ribo-seq reads.
+4. Other Single Nucleotide Resolution data such as PARE-seq or TSS-seq (both 1st nt position and counts for each reads) could also be loaded for ggRibo plotting.
+**Here are the files for ggRibo plotting:**
 <img width="720" alt="image" src="https://github.com/user-attachments/assets/943cd6ff-f3bc-4dc5-888e-73e1f5fb59ab" />

+**Example files in the ggRibo package.**
 ```
 #Path for example data from ggRibo package
 #You can create paths for your own data files